za-creature/eso/README.md

   depending on the quality of your input files, some profiles may be encoded with lower quality settings or omitted altogether
-* the meta entry is created before splitting the input file, and at that time it is only guaranteed to contain the `thumb` field; `segments` is created after the file has been split into segments and the `ready` field is only created after the first segment has been successfully transcoded
+* the meta entry is created before splitting the input file, and at that time it is only guaranteed to contain the `thumb` field; `total_segments` is created only after the file has been successfully split into segments and the `ready_segments` field is only created after the first segment has been successfully transcoded and uploaded to the `output` bucket
-* if you're redeploying after updating `gcloud.json`, all pending transcode operations will fail because the hashed private key is used to sign segment uploads; to avoid this, add `SECRET=some_random_secret_string_here` to `.env` and it will be used as a HMAC key instead, though if you're reading this after you're already live, tough luck
+* if you're redeploying after updating `gcloud.json`, all pending transcode operations will fail because the hashed private key is used to sign segment uploads; to avoid this, add `SECRET=some_random_secret_string_here` to `.env` and it will be used as a HMAC key instead, though if you're only seeing this after you've already went live, tough luck

 ## License: MIT